friends at basketball game

 Increased risk of disease

-Nicotine affects every system in the body.
-Nicotine raises your heart rate and blood pressure and can increase your risk of developing cardiovascular diseases like heart disease and stroke.
-Nicotine may also increase your risk of certain types of cancer and of developing Chronic Obstructive Pulmonary Disease (COPD).
+Nicotine raises your heart rate and blood pressure and can increase your risk of developing heart disease and stroke.1 Nicotine may also contribute to cancer development.2

 Image